Stefan Latinović

 Stefan Latinović (Стефан Латиновић; born 22 November 1999) is a Serbian professional tennis player.
-He achieved career-high ATP rankings of world No. 163 in doubles on 10 November 2025 and world No. 934 in singles on 28 July 2025.
+He achieved career-high ATP doubles rankings of world No. 90 achieved on 14 September 2026 and a singles ranking of world No. 934 on 28 July 2025.

 Career

 College tennis

 Latinović played college tennis for Wichita State University from the 2018–19 through the 2021–22 seasons.
 During his time there, he was named to the Athletic Director's Honor Roll three times (Spring 2019, Fall 2021, and Spring 2022), earned ITA Scholar-Athlete honors in 2020, and was selected to the Academic All-Conference Team in 2022.

 He transferred to LSU, where he competed during the 2022–23 and 2023–24 seasons.
 While at LSU, he earned multiple academic and athletic honors, including ITA Scholar-Athlete recognition, selection to the SEC Academic Honor Roll, and All-Louisiana Second Team honors.
 He completed his collegiate career with a degree in Information Systems and Decision Science.